Film industry: Hollywood

-Indian cinema
+Hindi cinema

 Bollywood is the Hindi-language film industry based in Mumbai (formerly known as Bombay), Maharashtra, India.
-The term is often incorrectly used to refer to the whole of Indian cinema; however, it is only a part of the total Indian film industry, which includes other production centres producing films in multiple languages.
-Bollywood is the largest film producer in India and one of the largest centres of film production in the world.
+The term is often incorrectly used to refer to the whole of Indian cinema; however, it is only a part of the total Indian film industry, which includes other production centers producing films in multiple languages.
+Bollywood is the largest film producer in India and one of the largest centers of film production in the world.

 Bollywood is formally referred to as Hindi cinema.
 Linguistically, Bollywood films tend to use vernacular Hindustani, mutually intelligible to self-identified speakers of both Hindi and Urdu, while modern Bollywood films also increasingly incorporate elements of Hinglish.

 The Wrestlers (1899) and The Man and His Monkeys (1899), directed and produced by Harischandra Sakharam Bhatawdekar (H. S. Bhatavdekar), were the first two films made by Indian filmmakers, which were both short films.
-He was also the first Indian filmmaker to direct and produce the first documentary and news related film, titled The Landing of Sir M.M.
+He was also the first Indian filmmaker to direct and produce the first documentary and news relnews-relateditled The Landing of Sir M.M.
 Bhownuggree.

 The 1930s and 1940s were tumultuous times: India was buffeted by the Great Depression, World War II, the Indian independence movement, and the violence of the Partition.
-Most Bollywood films were unabashedly escapist, but there were also a number of filmmakers who tackled tough social issues, or used the struggle for Indian independence as a backdrop for their plots.
+Most Bollywood films were unabashedly escapist, but several filmmakers tackled tough social issues or used the struggle for Indian independence as a backdrop for their plots.

 In 1937 Ardeshir Irani, of Alam Ara fame, made the first colour film in Hindi, Kisan Kanya.
-The next year, he made another colour film, a version of Mother India.
+The next year, he made another color film, a version of Mother India.

 Following India's independence, the period from the late 1940s to the early 1960s is regarded by film historians as the "Golden Age" of Hindi cinema.
 Defining key figures during this time included Raj Kapoor, Guru Dutt, Mehboob Khan, and Dilip Kumar.

 The 1970s was when the name "Bollywood" was coined, and when the quintessential conventions of commercial Bollywood films were established.
 Key to this was the emergence of the masala film genre, which combines elements of multiple genres (action, comedy, romance, drama, melodrama, musical).
 The masala film was pioneered in the early 1970s by filmmaker Nasir Hussain, along with screenwriter duo Salim–Javed, pioneering the Bollywood blockbuster format.